MatthewPaver/MatthewPaver/Summative Portfolio - Projecting Success/README.md

 - **Insight Generation**: Based on the provided data and documentation, draft a hypothetical executive summary outlining potential HR strategies to enhance company performance.

 ## Additional Resources
-- For a step-by-step guide on navigating Project 3's dashboard, view `Project 3 Walkthrough.mp4`.
+- For a step-by-step guide on navigating Project 3's dashboard, view [Project 3 Walkthrough.mp4](https://youtu.be/jrVF1tpDumQ)
 - To understand the impact of HR metrics on sales, refer to `TopSalesPerformers.csv` and associated documentation in the `Summative Portfolio.pdf`.

 ---

-Please note that this README is a draft and may be tailored to better suit the repository's final structure or additional content.